SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Introduction

-Third, \textit{in the policy application phase, accurately and efficiently applying the generated policy to the next iteration is also challenging}, since Eager Mode frameworks lack unique identifiers to track operators or tensors across iterations.
-To accurately and efficiently apply the generated strategy to the training process, we use multi-feature fuzzy matching to overcome the missing unique IDs in Eager Mode frameworks and locate operators and tensors across iterations.
-The global simulator introduced in the policy generation phase enabled new performance optimization opportunities: by simulating the swap process, we could precisely determine the reuse timing of swapped memory blocks.
-We use this information to implement a custom \emph{recordStream} function to further optimize \sys's performance.
+Third, \textit{in the policy application phase, accurately and efficiently applying the generated policy to subsequent iterations is also challenging}, since Eager Mode frameworks recompile and dispatch operators in each iteration without providing unique identifiers to track them across runs.
+We design an \textbf{Executor (\S\ref{sec.executor})} that uses multi-feature fuzzy matching to locate corresponding operators and tensors across iterations, while carefully optimizing the overhead of matching.
+Moreover, existing frameworks rely on the naive \emph{recordStream} function~\cite{recordStream} for cross-stream memory reuse, but its frequent host–device event synchronization can make the dispatch cost exceed the actual operator execution time, leading to severe host-bound issues.
+To eliminate this bottleneck, we leverage information from the global swap simulator to implement a custom \emph{recordStream} mechanism that replaces host–device synchronization with efficient intra-device stream coordination, thereby avoiding host stalls and further improving overall performance.

-We implemented \sys with more than 8,700 lines of code.
-Our implementation has been successfully deployed in the production environment for the past year and will be open-sourced soon.
+We implemented \sys with over 8,700 lines of code, which has been deployed in production for a year and will be open-sourced soon.
 Experiments on Ascend 910B~\cite{Liao2021Ascend} demonstrate that \sys can adapt to varying operator sequences without causing training errors.
 In scalability experiments, \sys achieves near-linear scalability with negligible performance degradation.
 When scaling up the batch size, sequence length, and hidden size of training models, \sys can accommodate models exceeding hardware memory capacity by up to 4$\times$, 4$\times$, and 1.24$\times$ respectively.
 Moreover, \sys can be leveraged to reduce the degree of parallelism or serve as an alternative to recomputation, achieving up to 38.94\% performance improvement.